Metro Boomin: 2017: Perfect Timing, Without Warning, Double or Nothing

-On July 14, 2017, Metro and rapper and fellow record producer Nav released two singles, "Perfect Timing (Intro)" and "Call Me", the dual lead singles from their collaborative mixtape, Perfect Timing.
+On June 23, 2017, Metro produced "Hammer Time" by Christian rappers Lecrae and 1K Phew.
+On July 14, 2017, Metro and fellow record producer and rapper Nav released two singles, "Perfect Timing (Intro)" and "Call Me", the dual lead singles from their collaborative mixtape, Perfect Timing.
 The mixtape was released by Boominati Worldwide, XO, and Republic Records, one week later, on July 21.
-It features guest appearances from Lil Uzi Vert, Playboi Carti, Offset, 21 Savage, Belly, and Gucci Mane.
+It features guest appearances from Lil Uzi Vert, Playboi Carti, Offset of Migos, 21 Savage, Belly, and Gucci Mane.

 On October 31, 2017, Metro and rappers 21 Savage and Offset released their collaborative studio album, Without Warning, as a surprise release.
-On the same day, "Ric Flair Drip", performed by Metro and Offset was released as the lead single.
-The album features guest appearances from Travis Scott and Quavo.
+On the same day, "Ric Flair Drip", performed by Metro and Offset, was released as the lead single.
+The album features guest appearances from Travis Scott and Quavo of Migos.

 On November 3, 2017, Metro and rapper Big Sean released a single titled "Pull Up n Wreck", featuring rapper 21 Savage, the lead single from their collaborative studio album, Double or Nothing.
-The mixtape was released on December 8, 2017.
+The project was released on December 8, 2017.
 It features guest appearances from Travis Scott, 2 Chainz, 21 Savage, Kash Doll, Young Thug, and Swae Lee.
 On February 13, 2018, "So Good", featuring Kash Doll became the lead single.